oncomouse/slides/source/courses/engl354/day13.html.md

 ---
 class: middle, center, bigger

-# Lloyd Bitzer, "The Rhetorical Situation"
+# Richard Vatz, "The Myth of the Rhetorical Situation"
 ---
 ## Discussion Leader (Drew)